dydxprotocol/v4-documentation/pages/getting_started/Getting_started.md

 **Trading via Web**

-1. dYdX Operating SubDAO deployment of the dYdX web app at [dydx.trade](https://dydx.trade)
+1. dYdX Operations Services Ltd. deployment of the dYdX web app at [dydx.trade](https://dydx.trade)

 **Trading via Mobile**

-1. Download the dYdX Chain mobile app for [iOS](https://apps.apple.com/bg/app/dydx/id6475599596) or for Android _(coming soon)_
+1. Download the mobile app for the dYdX Operations Services Ltd. deployment of dYdX Chain [iOS](https://apps.apple.com/bg/app/dydx/id6475599596) or for Android _(coming soon)_

-_dYdX does not control any aspects of any public deployments of dYdX chain.
-Any use of dYdX Chain is subject to the [v4 Terms of Use](https://dydx.exchange/v4-terms).
-You can read more about v4 software in our blog post [here](https://dydx.exchange/blog/dydx-chain)._
+_dYdX Trading Inc. ("dYdX") does not control or operate any public deployments of dYdX Chain.
+Any use of the dYdX Chain documentation hub and dYdX Chain software is subject to dYdX's [Terms and Policies](https://docs.dydx.exchange/terms_and_policies/terms_of_use_and_privacy_policy)._